HFTrader/awesome-free-deep-learning-papers/README.md

 - Caffe: Convolutional architecture for fast feature embedding (2014), Y. Jia et al. [[pdf]](http://arxiv.org/pdf/1408.5093) :sparkles:
 - Theano: new features and speed improvements (2012), F. Bastien et al. *(Bengio)* [[pdf]](http://arxiv.org/pdf/1211.5590)

+This collection includes books on all aspects of deep learning.
+It begins with titles that cover the subject as a whole, before moving onto work that should help beginners expand their knowledge from machine learning to deep learning.
+The list concludes with books that discuss neural networks, both titles that introduce the topic and ones that go in-depth, covering the architecture of such networks.

+### Free Deep Learning Books

+- Deep Learning, by Ian Goodfellow, Yoshua Bengio and Aaron Courville

+The Deep Learning textbook is a resource intended to help students and practitioners enter the field of machine learning in general and deep learning in particular.
+The online version of the book is now complete and will remain available online for free.

+- Deep Learning Tutorial, by LISA Lab, University of Montreal

+Developed by LISA lab at University of Montreal, this free and concise tutorial presented in the form of a book explores the basics of machine learning.
+The book emphasizes with using the Theano library (developed originally by the university itself) for creating deep learning models in Python.

+- Deep Learning: Methods and Applications, by Li Deng and Dong Yu

+This book provides an overview of general deep learning methodology and its applications to a variety of signal and information processing tasks.

+- First Contact with TensorFlow, get started with Deep Learning Programming, by Jordi Torres

+This book is oriented to engineers with only some basic understanding of Machine Learning who want to expand their wisdom in the exciting world of Deep Learning with a hands-on approach that uses TensorFlow.

+- Neural Networks and Deep Learning, by Michael Nielsen

+This book teaches you about Neural networks, a beautiful biologically-inspired programming paradigm which enables a computer to learn from observational data.
+It also covers deep learning, a powerful set of techniques for learning in neural networks.

+- A Brief Introduction to Neural Networks By David Kriesel

+This title covers Neural networks in depth.
+Neural networks are a bio-inspired mechanism of data processing, that enables computers to learn technically similar to a brain and even generalize once solutions to enough problem instances are taught.
+Available in English and German.

+- Neural Network Design (2nd edition) By Martin T. Hagan, Howard B. Demuth, Mark H. Beale and Orlando D. Jess

+NEURAL NETWORK DESIGN (2nd Edition) provides a clear and detailed survey of fundamental neural network architectures and learning rules.
+In it, the authors emphasize a fundamental understanding of the principal neural networks and the methods for training them.
+The authors also discuss applications of networks to practical engineering problems in pattern recognition, clustering, signal processing, and control systems.
+Readability and natural flow of material is emphasized throughout the text.

+- Neural Networks and Learning Machines (3rd edition) By Simon Haykin

+This third edition of Simon Haykin’s book provides an up-to-date treatment of neural networks in a comprehensive, thorough and readable manner, split into three sections.
+The book begins by looking at the classical approach on supervised learning, before continuing on to kernel methods based on radial-basis function (RBF) networks.
+The final part of the book is devoted to regularization theory, which is at the core of machine learning.

 ## License
 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)